drvinceknight/unpeudemath/_posts/2014-09-21-my-thoughts-on-plotly.md

 ---
 layout     : post
-title      : "My thoughts on plotly ('the github for plots')" categories : code tags       :
+title      : "My thoughts on plotly (the github for plots)" categories : code tags       :
 - python